 (Right: This is Anzac Bay in the fore-ground with the Salt Lake in the centre further away.
 The bottom of Suvla Bay is just to be seen on the left and adjacent to the Salt Lake, and further away again.
-The hills in the distance and the ones from which this photograph was taken were held by the Turks and formed a horse-shoe around the plain surrounding the Salt Lake - which was where the British and Newfoundlanders were stationed. - photograph from 2011)
+The hills in the distance and the ones from which this photograph was taken were held by the Turks and formed a horse-shoe around the plain surrounding the Salt Lake which was where the British and Newfoundlanders were stationed. - photograph from 2011)

-If the situation had been already tenuous at the time of Private Simms' disembarkation on Kangaroo Beach on that September night two months before, it was to continuously become worse.
 November 26 of 1915 had seen perhaps the nadir of the Newfoundland Battalion's fortunes at Gallipoli; there was to be a freak rain-, snow- and ice-storm strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
 For several days, survival rather than the enemy was to be the priority.